What to expect when New York bans plastic bags

 New Yorkers use an estimated 23 billion plastic bags a year, and environmentalists are hoping the state’s plastic bag ban, which goes into effect March 1, will curb that number (and the subsequent majority of those plastic bags that end up in landfill).
 But that ban doesn’t mean that beginning in March, New Yorkers will stop encountering plastic bags all together.
-In fact, they’ll probably still see a lot of plastic bags, if they order take-out, fill a prescription, get a newspaper delivered, pick up dry cleaning, or buy bulk items from fruit to grains.
+In fact, they’ll probably still see a lot of plastic bags, if they order takeout, fill a prescription, get a newspaper delivered, pick up dry cleaning, or buy bulk items from fruit to grains.

 “The focus of this legislation is on single-use plastic carry-out bags at point of purchase, so there are still exempt bags,” says Eric Goldstein, senior attorney and New York City environment director at the National Resources Defense Council (NRDC).
 The state’s plastic bag ban comes with what may seem like a long list of exceptions, and this may frustrate activists who want more comprehensive action against our single-use plastic problem.
-But, as far as plastic bag-ban legislature goes, these sorts of exemptions are par for the course.
+But, as far as legislature goes toward banning plastic bags, these sorts of exemptions are par for the course.

 New York will be the third state to ban plastic bags, behind Hawaii and California, though many cities and other smaller municipalities have passed their own similar laws, and more states have followed.
 California was the first to do a statewide ban with its 2014 legislation, but bags made of plastic film are still a common sight, even at checkout lines.
 There’s an exception to the California law that allows stores to sell thicker plastic bags, deemed “reusable,” for 10¢.